Createdd/Writing/2020/articles/lockdownYes.md

 A lockdown implies certain restrictions.
 May it be in restricting your freedom of spending your leisure time, meeting people, or just following your routine.

 As human beings are creatures of habit, measurements that disrupt our habits are considered as bad.
-Yet, maybe it are those restrictions that may free us from bad habits?
+Yet, maybe it is those restrictions that may free us from bad habits?
 Maybe they are not bad but at least there is the opportunity to check whether a current lifestyle habit is good or bad.

 In this essence, the restriction is the chance to monitor our normal behavior.
 The limitation shows what we are used to and what we are addicted to.
 Putting the behavior in the spotlight is one aspect.
 The other one is how we deal with it.

 Limitation is very fruitful.
-Like a plant that cannot grow with too much water, it needs limitation as much as we human need limitation of our own excesses.
+Like a plant that cannot grow with too much water, it needs limitation as much as we humans need limitation of our own excesses.

 So what we can do is to use this limit as a limit test for our behavior.
 Examples for those limits can be:
 - amount and variety of food